 Reasonable steps can include having a clear policy which emphasises that harassment is not acceptable and sets out ways to address harassment when it occurs, and implementing measures to ensure that the policy is followed.

 Sexual harassment 'at uni' can occur:

 - At university events

 UNSW policy states that all UNSW students and staff must act lawfully, appropriately and treat other members of the UNSW community with respect - that is, without harassment or discrimination.

 If a student/staff member sexually harasses another person, they may be in violation of the UNSW Code of Conduct and/or the Student Code Policy - and the University is obliged to respond accordingly.

-Note: UNSW is currently developing a specific Sexual Misconduct policy which will address how the university will respond to complaints of sexual harassment.
-As at July 2017, this specific policy is not yet in effect.
+UNSW has developed a specific Sexual Misconduct policy which will address how the university responds to complaints of sexual harassment.
+You can access it here.

 ...is it still an offense if it happens online?
 YES.